Torotoro viewing point

 They also let us leave our big bags in their locker as you only need to take a small bag to Torotoro.

 You should need 4 days/3 nights minimum to get to Cochabamba and then visit the park.
-Here’s how we did it:
+Here’s how I did it:

 • Day 1 – Morning bus from La Paz to Cochabamba